Posted By Drew Vics on April 8, 2014

 It sounds just awful right?
 Especially when it is hyped up as super bad along with the phrase “an ingredient found in anti-freeze!”
 That’s true, it is found in some antifreeze because it lowers the freezing point of water, and incidentally is much less toxic than, say, Ethylene glycol or Methanol, which are downright poisonous.
 So PG is really the lesser of evils and really not all that evil itself.

 Propylene glycol is an organic compound used as a preservative in some foods and as a solvent in some pharmaceuticals.
 It is considered generally safe by the FDA.
 Oral toxicity of propylene glycol is vey low and it is metabolized into pyruvic acid (sounds worse than propylene glycol) by the body and converted into energy, so it’s not gonna kill ya.
+That said, aside from glycol being used as a refrigerant to keep tanks cool during fermentation, I’ve never heard of it being used in actual beer production.

 GMO Corn and High Fructose Corn Syrup

 The GMO controversy is generally a matter of opinion.
 Conspiracy theories aside, the scientific consensus is that GMO foods are just as safe as their “organic” cousins.
+Most craft brewers will not even consider using GMO corn in the first place.

 Genetic modifications made to grains increase their heartiness in diverse climates, and resistance to disease and pests, allowing farmers to supply a larger world population.
-Controversy stems from activist groups concerned with contamination of non-GMO “organic” crops, potential monopolies on control of the food supply, and some relative unknowns with regard to long term effects on humans ingesting GMO products.

 The alcohol in beer comes from fermentation of sugars.
 The primary form of “fermentable” sugar in beer is derived from malted barley.
-The more malted barley you use the greater the amount of sugar and the higher the alcohol level, but this also creates a thicker beer, so corn (GMO corn in this case) is used as an “adjunct” (in addition to barley) in the production of some beers, mostly the lighter lagers.
+The more malted barley you use the greater the amount of sugar and the higher the alcohol level, but this also creates a thicker beer, so corn is used as an “adjunct” (in addition to barley) in the production of some beers, mostly the lighter lagers.
 The fermentable sugar obtained from corn boosts alcohol without contributing to the body of the finished beer so it is a little less heavy and “less filling” for some people, while the alcohol level is maintained.

 That’s something to consider; beer is not a mix of ingredients bottled and presented as is for consumption like some processed foods.
 The main ingredients and their production lead to a final product that is very different than what went into it.
 There is no “ingredient list” on most beer labels that I read, but a short list of things it was “made with,” which are typically barley, hops, yeast and water.
 Exceptions may apply in the case of colorings and preservatives.